 If you’re creating BioRender figures not intended for journal or textbook publishing (e.g., for a thesis, website, or social media), please use the citation: Created with BioRender.com.

-Important note: If you create a figure solely from your own content within the BioRender app—without using any icons, templates, or public BioRender Community content—a Publication License is not required, and citing BioRender is unnecessary.
+Important note: If you create a figure solely from your own content within the BioRender app, without using any icons, templates, or public BioRender Community content, a publication license is not required, and citing BioRender is unnecessary.

 If you (the reader) are interested in using a BioRender figure that has already been published, it’s important to follow the correct process to obtain permission.
-Here’s what you need to know:

-While you cannot reuse a figure without the author’s permission, you can cite the original publication where the figure appears.
+- Best practices for citing BioRender figures: While you cannot reuse a figure without the author’s permission, you can cite the original publication where the figure appears.
 This ensures proper attribution and respects copyright laws.

 By requesting access and citing appropriately, you can adhere to best practices for using published materials in academic or professional settings.